 CMP

-All the editions with CMP
+the editions with CMP catalogue numbers are typeset

-catalogue numbers are typeset by us and have been produced in the
+by us and have been produced in the last twenty five years.

 GP and KM

-During the 1980s we sold our
+the 1980s we sold our early music editions through Golden Phoenix,

-the late Joy Dodson who was a professional music calligrapher.
-When
+an organisation run by the late Joy Dodson who was a professional

-Dodson's calligraphy editions.
+Joy Dodson's calligraphy editions.

 CMM

-The first two of these editions by Professor Richard Charteris were
+prefixed CMM.
+The first two of these editions by

-copied by Joy Dodson and the third volume was completed in typeset
+Professor Richard Charteris were copied by Joy Dodson and the third

-form by Fretwork Editions after Joy died.
+volume was completed in typeset form by Fretwork Editions after Joy

 OUP

-catalogue came with the acquisition from Oxford University Press of
+further addition to our catalogue came with the acquisition from

-First Solos for the Viol by Alison Crum (the books were about to be
+Oxford University Press of First Solos for the Viol by Alison Crum

-Corda Music edition, newly typeset with additional pieces in the
+have now been re-issued in a Corda Music edition, newly typeset with

-appendix of each one.
-The series has been expanded with the
+additional pieces in the appendix of each one.
+The series has been

-fingering and bowing techniques for advanced players.
+advice about fingering and bowing techniques for advanced players. (see CMP 473 - Pièces de Résistance)

 Corda Home Page | What's New? | How to order | Complete Price List